 To ensure our employees are aware of the regulatory obligations and the possible consequences of breaching the obligations, we provide training to our employees on anti-corruption and encourage our employees to study publicly available materials on anti-corruption prevention such as those available on the website of The Hong Kong Business Ethics Development Centre.
-During the Reporting Period, a director and a staff member of the Group have participated in an anti-corruption training session organised by The Hong Kong Business Ethics Development Centre.
+During the Reporting Period, the Group has organized 2 anti-corruption training sessions for directors and staff, and a total of 2 staff members have participated in the training.